-Find British Isles & Western Europe
+Find a Cruise to the British Isles & Western Europe

-Best known as the homeport of Cunard's Queen Mary 2, it now hosts a wide variety of cruise ships in the booming European cruise market with the principal lines being Cunard, Fred.
+Best known as the homeport of Cunard's Queen Mary 2, Southampton now hosts a wide variety of cruise ships in the booming European cruise market with the principal lines being Cunard, Fred.
 Olsen, Royal Caribbean, P&O Cruises and Saga Cruises.

 A pleasant, bustling city of around a quarter of a million inhabitants, Southampton has several areas of interest, though much of its historic medieval character was destroyed during World War II.
-Today, it is a modern shopping destination, business center and university town (the University of Southampton is a major British research university; among its well-known alumni is QM2 designer Stephen Payne OBE) with a large commercial port in addition to its year-round cruise operations.
+In 1620, the Mayflower left from just outside the existing city walls, and the waterfront recalls this historic voyage.
+From Mayflower Park, you can enjoy watching the container ships pass en route to and from the freight terminal beyond the Western Docks, cruise ships departing from three separate locations, and excursion boats and cross-harbor ferries flitting around the port.
+Today, it is a modern shopping destination, business center and university town (the University of Southampton is a major British research university; among its well-known alumni is QM2 designer Stephen Payne with a large commercial port in addition to its year-round cruise operations.

 This is England, so English, of course!
 But you'll hear many different accents by both native speakers and immigrants.